kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 \(3\) If a depository agreement is used, a statement from the charter operator, the direct air carrier, and the depository bank:

-\(i\) That they have entered into a depository agreement covering the proposed flight schedule that complies with §380.34, and
+\(i\) That they have entered into a depository agreement covering the proposed flight schedule that complies with [[Volume 4/D Special regulations/0380 Public charters.md#§380.34   Security and depository agreements.|§380.34]], and

 \(ii\) That the bank has received a copy of the proposed flight schedule by the schedule number assigned by the charter operator in accordance with paragraph (a)(1) of this section.
 This statement shall be filed on OST Form 4534.